 Employment rates for psychologists have a positive outlook.
-According to the Bureau of Labor Statistics, the number of psychologist jobs is expected to grow 19% by 2024 – much faster than average for all occupations.
+According to the Bureau of Labor Statistics, the number of psychologist jobs is expected to grow 19% by 2024.
+This trend has a much larger growth rate compared to most occupations.
 The trick is, that job growth doesn’t necessarily translate to an even distribution of positions around the country.

 Many psychology grads look for jobs in urban areas – which makes sense.
 Many students, especially those in Alliant’s graduate psychology programs, are already living in major metropolitan areas like L.A., San Diego or San Francisco – and it’s always easier to look for jobs in an area where you’re already living.
 Additionally, major urban areas typically have the highest number of job openings.
 The APA Center for Workforce Studies recently conducted a study of online job advertisements for licensed psychologists, and found that the majority of ads were for jobs in populous states and cities near the coast – cities like L.A., San Diego and San Francisco.
 It’s no surprise then that the state with the largest listing of job ads was California, with 1,683 positions advertised, and that on a city-specific level, San Francisco and Los Angeles were two of the cities with the largest number of job openings.

 However, openings don’t always equate to equal opportunity for everyone.
 Larger states and cities tend to have more job openings – but they also have more competition for those jobs.
 Which is why the APA Center for Workforce Studies analyzed their data with a filter for population density to get a better understanding of a licensed psychologist’s true prospects in each locale.
 What the study found?
 Once you factor in population, the states and cities with the highest number of job ads for licensed psychologists were actually in less populous areas in more central states in the U.S.

 Although it may not be the first place you think – or want – to look, the data shows that there may be greater opportunities for psychologists in small communities.